drevanth095-maker/capstone-project/README.md

 Improve healthcare decision making

-15. Cluster Interpretation
+14. Cluster Interpretation

-Each cluster represents a specific behavioral pattern in the dataset.
+Each cluster represents a specific behavioral pattern in the dataset

-Example segmentation:

 Cluster	Description